In Kenya, mystery and silence over Gulen's kidnapping | ExBulletin

 In Kenya, mystery and silence over Gulen’s kidnapping

-How did a foreign citizen disappear from the Kenyan police headquarters and find himself under arrest in Turkey, despite a court ruling prohibiting his extradition?
+NAIROBI – How did a foreign national disappear from the Kenya Police Headquarters and find himself under arrest in Turkey, despite a court ruling prohibiting his extradition?

 A week after it emerged that Selahaddin Gulen, whose uncle is a long-time enemy of Turkish President Recep Tayyip Erdogan, had been forcibly returned to his country, Kenya has remained silent on the kidnapping and any role that he could have played.